Tourgito/StreamingProccessing/README.md

 <img src="images/SparkStreaming.png">Figure 1.4 Spark programm execution

-From the result of the MapReduce of the firsts grouped messages we can understand that there were two messaged.
+From the result of the MapReduce of the first grouped messages we can understand that there were two messaged.
 One Huwai P30 and one Samsung galaxy 9.
-Next, from the result of the MapReduce of the seconds grouped messages we can understand that there were four messaged.
+Next, from the result of the MapReduce of the second grouped messages we can understand that there were four messaged.
 Two Samsung galaxy 9 and two Apple iphone 11.
 The same way we analyze the nexts results of the MapReduces.